Skip to main content

 What CareBids care home policy management includes

 The CareBids policy library is not a static document download.
-It's a care home compliance software platform that keeps your documentation current, flags what needs reviewing, and shares its content with the AI bid writing module — so your policies and your tender responses are always drawn from the same place.
+It's a care home compliance software platform that keeps your documentation current, flags what needs reviewing, and shares its content with the AI bid writing module — so your policies and tender responses can draw on the same reviewed source.
 It's built into the full CareBids platform , not bolted on.

 Single Assessment Framework mapping